matplotlib/matplotlib/doc/api/index.rst

-When using the library you will typically create :doc:`Figure <figure_api>` and :doc:`Axes <axes_api>` objects and call their methods to add content and modify the apprearance.
+When using the library you will typically create :doc:`Figure <figure_api>` and :doc:`Axes <axes_api>` objects and call their methods to add content and modify the appearance.

   - :doc:`figure_api`: axes creation, figure-level content
   - :doc:`axes_api`: most plotting methods, Axes labels, access to